Asgard Press Interviews real live Zombie Doctor!

 Doc: A little less than 20 years ago, I started teaching at University of Maryland Baltimore County and created a course in Comic Book Literature, covering not just superhero comics but publications across all genres and from the 1930s to the present.
 When I later began teaching at University of Baltimore as well, offering a number of media literacy courses in general theory and specific genres, I became world-renowned for a course in Zombies in Popular Media that incorporated comics like The Walking Dead.
 I’ve also taught courses specifically about the Marvel Cinematic Universe (which also garnered worldwide press coverage), superhero mythology, and more.
 In those classes, we read and watch a lot of material and apply critical thinking skills to all of it – what does it represent?
 How do these texts reflect our culture, our nation, ourselves?
 How does media communicate culturally, and how can we decode those messages inherent in everything we experience?
 Most students respond very well to the classes – naturally they enjoy getting a chance to work with something a bit more fun or familiar, but the results still wind up being very productive and gratifying.
 A single day in my zombie class could wind up becoming an in-depth, dynamic, student-led conversation on race, gender and other vital issues, all through the lens of zombies, comics, and pop culture.

-Andy: I believe a private tutoring session is in order… Do you have a favorite Marvel character and can you explain why?
+Andy: I believe a private tutoring session is in order… Do you have a favorite DC character and can you explain why?

 Andy: Can’t argue with that choice one bit, sir.
 Your twitter bio reads as follows: “The DOCTOR OF THE DEAD is your friendly neighborhood zombie expert.
 Publisher.
 Author.
 Educator.
 Pop Culture & Comics Historian.
 The more zombies the merrier!”
 Sounds like fun!!
 I’d like to focus on the Doctor of the Dead – Zombie connection.
-Time to elaborate again Doc!
+Can you elaborate just one more time?

 Doc: I mentioned my popular zombie college course before.
 That came about in 2010 after I co-authored one of the first-ever comprehensive guides to zombie cinema, ZOMBIEMANIA (which I’m hoping to revise in a new edition in a year or so).
 That also led to TV and radio interviews, appearances in a few documentaries like DOC OF THE DEAD (no relation!), and contributions to many other books and magazines on the zombie genre.
 Then a few years ago, my producer and partner in many creative enterprises, Scott Alan Woodard, suggested we launch a podcast in which I pontificate about everything zombie in every episode.
 And so far DOCTOR OF THE DEAD has racked up nearly 100 episodes!
 You can find it on iTunes or at g2vpodcast.com I’m also on Twitter regularly talking zombies, comics, and quite a bit of politics lately, at @DoctoroftheDead.